candide-guevara/handy-scripts-for-work/scripts/migration_procedure.md

   * If using external amplifier you can blacklist all onboard-sound kernel modules (like `snd_hda_intel`) in `/etc/modprobe.d`
   * Disable alsa restore udev rule by creating the relevant symlink to `/dev/null` in `/etc/udev/rules.d`
   * Use `pactl list` to check options are setup ok
+* There are too many option for power management : powerdevil, acpid, sytemd-logind, TLP, upower...
+  * pick one and disable the others (via systemd services ?)

 ### Notebook specific tweaks